Review Panel Terms of Reference (updated 15 Nov 2024)

 Purpose of the Review Panel

-- The purpose of the Review Panel is to provide assurance to the Ministry of Disabled People (MoDP) that certain NASC decisions are in accordance with the criteria arising from the Independent Review and relevant policy and service specifications.
+- The purpose of the Review Panel is to provide assurance to the Associate Deputy Chief Executive (ADCE), Disability Support Services (DSS) Ministry of Social Development (MSD) that certain Needs Assessment and Service Coordination (NASC) organisation and Enabling Good Lives (EGL) site decisions are in accordance with the criteria arising from Cabinet’s decisions on the Independent Review and relevant policy and service specifications.

 - In carrying out its work, the Review Panel must: